GuineaBot3Labs/.github/profile/README.md

 Current Projects:

     GuineaBOT: An advanced Chess AI designed to learn and adapt.
 We're constantly seeking ways to improve its learning algorithms and performance.
-    StarFox-AI: An advanced Convultional Neural Network tasked with playing StarFox, in hopes of learning more about computer vision, and spatial awareness in AI.
+    StarFox-AI: An advanced Convolutional Neural Network tasked with playing StarFox, in hopes of learning more about computer vision, and spatial awareness in AI.

 # How to Get Involved